violetadev/githubtraining/README.md

 ## Initializing a new repository
 - Create and navigate to a new folder
-- `git init` to create a new repository
+- `git init` to create a new repository in your local machine

+## Linking your git repository with your Github account
+- Go to your Github account and create a new repository
+- Go back to your console, cd into your active project and type:
+- `git remote add origin https://github.com/your_username/your_repository_name.git`
+- Now everytime you push a commit it will be uploaded to your github repository